Fair Pay for California Child Care Providers

 - These other activities could include: submitting information to the federal government, developing guidance, training contractors, updating contracts and data systems, and allocating funding in the state budget.

-- For states making this change to use an alternative methodology, the federal Administration for Children and Families has set a deadline of July 1, 2025 to notify them of providers’ new pay and a timeline for implementation.
-And the California Department of Social Services has stated in public hearings that they believe California won’t be ready to fully implement this new fairer wage until at least July 1, 2025.
+- For states making this change to use an alternative methodology, the federal Administration for Children and Families requires states to notify them of providers’ new pay and a timeline for implementation by July 1, 2025.

 Why is California switching to a fairer wage?

-- The voices of child care providers brought about this transformative shift that we have all been waiting for.
-A strong team of child care providers worked with the State on the 2023 Child Care Providers United Union Agreement, which included the State agreeing to pay child care providers based on the cost of providing enriching care.
+- The collective action of child care providers brought about this transformative shift that we have all been waiting for.
+A strong team of child care providers worked with the state on the 2023 Child Care Providers United Union Agreement, which included the State agreeing to pay child care providers based on the cost of providing enriching care.
+Providers have also been advocating for fair pay from the state for many decades.

 Cost of Care

-The State must first define the cost of providing enriching care in California.
+The State must define the cost of providing enriching care in California.

 What does it mean to pay providers based on the “cost of care”?

-- The State and CCPU agreed to a new way to pay child care providers known as a “alternative methodology.”
-This way is fairer because it is based on providers’ costs, like providers’ time, materials, rent/mortgage, etc. – all the costs associated with running an enriching child care program for California’s diverse children.
-There are so many costs that go into caring for children and/or running a child care program, so the State needs to pick all the different cost elements to include when defining the “cost of care.”
+- The State and Child Care Providers United (CCPU) agreed to a new way to pay child care providers known as an “alternative methodology.”
+This way is fair because it is based on providers’ costs, like providers’ time, materials, rent/mortgage, etc. – all the costs associated with running a thriving child care program for California’s diverse children.
+There are so many costs that go into caring for children and/or running an enriching child care program.

 How will California choose what to include in the cost of care?

-- Using this research, representatives from the Department of Social Services, the Department of Education, and CCPU will suggest which costs they think should go into the new minimum payment for child care providers, called the “base rate.”
+- Using this research, representatives from the Department of Social Services, the Department of Education, and Child Care Providers United published a report in March 2024 that describes the various costs that go into providing enriching care, like child care providers’ time, salary, and materials.

 What are the different costs that are being included in the cost of care?